Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

-\begin{thm}[\cite{Taghavi-Chabert2012}] Let $\langle \xi^{A'} \rangle$ be a holomorphic projective pure spinor field on a $2m$-dimensional complex Riemannian manifold $(\mcM,g)$.
+The \emph{Goldberg-Sachs theorem} \cites{Goldberg2009} is a classical theorem of general relativity, which, in the context of the present paper, can be interpreted in the following terms \cites{Gover2010,Taghavi-Chabert2012}. \begin{thm} Let $(\mcM,g)$ be a four-dimensional non-conformally flat spin complex Riemannian manifold satisfying the Einstein equations $R_{ab} = \lambda g_{ab}$ for some constant $\lambda$.
+Let $[\xi^{A'}]$ is a holomorphic projective pure spinor, then locally

+\end{thm} One can show that the condition on the Weyl tensor really restricts to its self-dual part -- see appendix \ref{sec-spin-calculus4}.
+There are other versions of the theorem, all of which are reviewed in \cite{Gover2010}.
+A conformally invariant version \cites{Kundt1962,Robinson1963,Penrose1986} motivated the author's partial generalisation, which we present in truncated form in the language of pure spinors. \begin{thm}[\cite{Taghavi-Chabert2012}] Assume $m\geq2$.
+Let $[\xi^{A'}]$ be a holomorphic projective pure spinor field on a $2m$-dimensional spin complex Riemannian manifold $(\mcM,g)$ with associated almost null structure $\mcN_\xi$.
 Suppose that the Weyl tensor and the Cotton-York tensor satisfy the algebraic degeneracy conditions

 Suppose further that the Weyl tensor is otherwise generic.
-Then $\xi^{A'}$ is (locally) foliating. \end{thm}
+Then locally, $[\xi^{A'}]$ is geodetic, i.e.\ $\mcN_\xi$ is totally geodetic (or equivalently, integrable). \end{thm}

+When $m=2$, Theorem \ref{thm-GS} agrees with parts of the generalisation \cites{Kundt1962,Robinson1963,Penrose1986}.
+If $(\mcM,g)$ is assumed to be Einstein, one can dispense of the genericity assumption and recover the $(\Rightarrow)$ part of \eqref{eq-GS4}.

-A pure conformal Killing spinor will clearly satisfy the conditions \eqref{eq-Weyl_CY_GS} \emph{except} for the genericity assumption, since as a consequence of Proposition \ref{prop-int_cond_twistor-spinor}, ${}^\mfC _\xi \Pi_1^0 (C) = 0$, and in particular, ${}^\mfC _\xi \Pi_0^0 (C) = {}^\mfC _\xi \Pi_0^1 (C) = {}^\mfC _\xi \Pi_0^2 (C)=0$.
-However, by Proposition \ref{prop-foliating_twistor_spinor}, a conformal Killing spinor is not foliating in general, but satisfies the weaker condition \eqref{eq-sym-foliating}.
-This result thus highlights the importance of the genericity assumption in the formulation of Theorem \ref{thm-GS}.
-It would certainly be interesting to characterise the degeneracy of the Weyl tensor further to determine which complex Riemannian manifolds admit foliating conformal Killing spinors, and in fact this suggests the following conjecture generalising and improving the Goldberg-Sachs theorem of \cite{Taghavi-Chabert2012}. \begin{conjec} Suppose that $\langle \xi^{A'} \rangle$ is a projective pure spinor field on a $2m$-dimensional Einstein complex Riemannian manifold such that the Weyl tensor satisfies $C_{abcd} \xi^{aA} \xi^{bB} \xi^{cC} =0$.
+However, when $m>2$, even if we assume that $(\mcM,g)$ is Einstein, the proof of Theorem \ref{thm-GS} does not account for all the possible degeneracies of $C_{abcd}$ and must depend on the genericity of $C_{abcd}$.
+In fact, Proposition \ref{prop-foliating_twistor_spinor} invalidates the $(\Rightarrow)$ part of \eqref{eq-GS4}: generically, a pure conformal Killing spinor $\xi^{A'}$ is not geodetic, but satisfies \eqref{eq-sym-foliating}.
+On the other hand, by Proposition \ref{prop-int_cond_twistor-spinor}, conditions \eqref{eq-Weyl_CY_GS} are satisfied \emph{except} for the genericity assumption, since ${}^\mfC _\xi \Pi_1^0 (C) = 0$.
+This is independent of whether $(\mcM,g)$ is Einstein or not, and in fact, with reference to Example \ref{exa-3distribution}, Einstein solutions where $\xi^{A'}$ is non-geodetic exist in dimension six \cite{Hammerl2011}.
+This suggests the following conjecture improving Theorem \eqref{thm-GS}. \begin{conjec} Suppose that $[ \xi^{A'} ]$ is a projective pure spinor field on a $2m$-dimensional non-conformally flat Einstein spin complex Riemannian manifold such that the Weyl tensor satisfies $C_{abcd} \xi^{aA} \xi^{bB} \xi^{cC} =0$.
 Then $\xi^{A'}$ satisfies